TuDo-Makerspace/Octoprint-Hub/README.md

 Tuya’s firmware can be cumbersome, since it requires installing their app and creating an account to configure each device.
 In addition, communication is encrypted using a unique local key.
 The good news is that you can extract this local key, which then lets you control your outlets locally (e.g. via [tinytuya](https://github.com/jasonacox/tinytuya)) and no longer depend on Tuya’s cloud or app.
 The smart devices can then also operate without an internet connection.

-> **For TuDo members:**: We've already extracted the local keys for our outlets and stored them in the [configs](www.github.com/tudo-makerspace/configs) repository.
+> **For TuDo members**: We've already extracted the local keys for our outlets and stored them in the [configs](www.github.com/tudo-makerspace/configs) repository.
 You will also be able to find a burner account for the Tuya app and Tuya Developer Platform should you need to reconfigure the outlets.

 ### Extracting the Local Key